Last Update: 05/07/2021

 Double Taxation Agreements

-Mexico has signed double taxation agreements with more than 40 countries around the world, which strengthens the bilateral relationship and enables offsetting tax paid in any of the signing countries against the tax payable in the other to prevent double taxation.
+Mexico has more than 60 double taxation agreements, which strengthens the bilateral relationship and enables offsetting tax paid in any of the signing countries against the tax payable in the other to prevent double taxation.

 For more information consult the section on tax treaties and related issues of the Tax Administration Service of the Ministry of Finance.